Neve Campbell: 2020s

 In September 2020, it was confirmed that Campbell would reprise her role as Sidney Prescott for the fifth Scream film, directed by Matt Bettinelli-Olpin and Tyler Gillett.
 She was initially "apprehensive" and hesitant to take the role given the death of Wes Craven; however, she was convinced to join once "the new directors came to me with this beautiful letter saying that they've become directors and love film because of these films, and because of Wes, and they really want to be true to his story and his journey with these films, so I was really happy to hear that."
 The film was released on January 14, 2022, and earned widespread acclaim.
 It was also a major commercial success, grossing over $135 million against a budget of $24 million.
 Campbell was lauded for her performance once more, and she was particularly praised for her "fresh" take on the role of Prescott.
 The Hollywood Reporter wrote that "... it's a pleasure to see Campbell again in fine form as Sidney, striding back into Woodsboro to take care of unfinished business".
 Elle magazine named her the "Reigning Queen of Scream" and stated that "Sidney might not have that impact on people were it not for Campbell's portrayal, rife with vulnerability, intelligence, and a palatable dose of humor."

 In February 2021, Campbell was cast as Mickey Haller's ex-wife Maggie McPherson in a television adaptation of The Lincoln Lawyer for Netflix; The series premiered on May 13, 2022, and entered Netflix's Top 10 that same day.
 It was received positively by critics, and Lara Solanki of Radio Times felt that she was more "dogged and determined, qualities she showed once again in this year's Scream reboot" and said that giving the actress more screen time "would not be an unwelcome development".
-As of 2025, the show has run for three seasons, with a fourth season in development.
+As of 2026, the show has run for four seasons, with a fifth season in development.
 In February 2022, Campbell signed with both the Gersh Agency and Anonymous Content.

 Campbell was approached to reprise the role of Sidney Prescott in the sixth installment in the Scream franchise.
 At the Mad Monster Party Convention, she stated that "There's no script yet.
 There is a draft coming in soon is what I was told.
 Actually, I was supposed to call a producer yesterday, because he wanted to talk to me about what's going on.
 You know, we'll see.
 I'll read the script and see how I feel."
 In June 2022, it was announced she would not be returning to the Scream franchise after salary negotiations stalled with Paramount.
 She said she could not bear "walking on set and feeling undervalued" and that the offer would have been different had she been a man, stating that: